-- Ensure that the PATH environment variable contains the JAVA_HOME and ANT HOME environment variables and that they point to the locations within the Oracle SOA Suite installation. - 2.
-Create a migration.properties file in any location to export user metadata for the worklist application (for example, group rules, views, flex field mappings, and vacation rules) from the test environment.
-See Section 23.6.2.1, "Migration Property File Examples" for instructions on how to specify properties.
+- Ensure that the PATH environment variable contains the JAVA\HOME and ANT\ HOME environment variables and that they point to the locations within the Oracle SOA Suite installation. - 2.
+Create a migration.properties file in any location to export user metadata for the worklist application (for example, group rules, views, mapped attribute mappings, and vacation rules) from the test environment.
+See Section 24.6.2.1, "Migration Property File Examples" for instructions on how to specify properties.